 Early Start Program

 The Early Start Program serves CSU admitted first - time freshman requiring skills development in written communication and/or mathematics/quantitative reasoning.
-The goals of Early Start are to better prepare students in written communication and math/quantitative reasoning before their first term, thereby improving their chances of successful completion of a baccalaureate degree.
+The goals of Early Start are to better prepare students in written communication and math/quantitative reasoning before their first term, thereby improving their chances of successful completion of a baccalaureate degree in a timely manner.

 Early Start Program participation is recommended or required for students needing skills development, as determined by the Early Assessment Program, College Board SAT®, ACT® Test, high school coursework and grades.
-Many factors, also know as "multiple measures" are used to evaluate a students' academic preperation and to place them into general education (GE) English and math courses that are right for them.
+Many factors, also known as "multiple measures" are used to evaluate a students' academic preparation and to place them into general education (GE) English and math courses that are right for them.

-Participation in the Early Start Program is required
+Participation in the Early Start Program (ESP) is required.